Here are answers to frequently asked questions regarding noise abatement at Tampa International Airport.

 Why doesn't TPA have a curfew or rules similar to those at other airports?

 In 1990 Congress passed legislation that made it extremely difficult for airports to initiate curfews or other noise and access restrictions.
-This Federal legislation "grandfathered" all existing noise/access restrictions at other airports that had such restrictions.
+This Federal legislation "grandfathered" all existing noise/access restrictions at other airports that had such restrictions, which is less than 12 commercial airports in the whole country.
 These airports already had noise restrictions that were allowed to remain in place.
 TPA had a voluntary Informal Runway Use Program which emphasizes preferential priority runways for turbojets and where noted, turboprop operations and pilot education.

 My house is not supposed to be under the flight path, so why do I get over-flights?